-We need to receive your question at least two clear working days before the meeting is due to take place.
+We need to receive your question at least 2 clear working days before the meeting is due to take place.

-The day of the meeting and the day we receive your question do not count as clear working days, so if the meeting takes place on a Thursday, the question must be received no later than 5pm the preceding Monday.
+The day of the meeting and the day we receive your question do not count as clear working days, so if the meeting takes place on a Thursday, the question must be received no later than 5pm the Monday before.

 We will accept most questions as they are written, but occasionally we will edit questions to make them shorter and clearer.

-We will only reject a question if we feel it is inappropriate or it has been asked at a council meeting in the last six months.
+We will only reject a question if we feel it is inappropriate or it has been asked at a council meeting in the last 6 months.

-You can ask up to two questions at a meeting.
+You can ask up to 2 questions at a meeting.
 You can also ask a supplementary question for each question asked.

 At the meeting